DjangoGirls/tutorial-extensions/homework_create_more_models/README.md

 }
 ```

-We can also let know about comments on post list page, go to `blog/templates/blog/post_list.html` file and add line:
+We can also let visitors know about comments on the post list page.
+Go to the `blog/templates/blog/post_list.html` file and add line:

 ```django
 <a href="{% url 'blog.views.post_detail' pk=post.pk %}">Comments: {{ post.comments.count }}</a>